Corfe Castle (village): Governance

 The former royal status of Corfe meant that it existed as a borough electing two Members of Parliament (MPs).
 In the 17th and 18th centuries, with the Bankes's owning much of the property and thereby controlling most of the votes, the town was a rotten borough.
 The Bankes family was able to ensure that at least one of the MPs returned to the House of Commons was a member of the family or a Bankes nominee.
 The Reform Act 1832 abolished the rotten boroughs, and Corfe lost its direct representation.
 The village and castle were part of Corfe Castle hundred.

-The parish now forms part of the District of Purbeck.
+The parish later formed part of the District of Purbeck.
 It is within the South Dorset constituency of the House of Commons.
 Prior to Brexit in 2020 it was in the South West England constituency of the European Parliament.
 There is an electoral ward called Castle which is based on the village, but this includes Studland and the intermediate areas.
 The total population of Castle ward is 1,780.

+After 2019 structural changes to local government in England, Corfe Castle is part of the South East Purbeck ward which elects 1 member to Dorset Council.